-Dear Parents/Guardians,
+Dear parents/guardians,

-All Richmond County fourth and fifth graders are required to submit a Science Fair Project.
-Jenkins-White's Science Fair will be held on December 8, 2023.
-Projects will not be accepted for judging after Dec.
-6.
+All Richmond County third-fifth graders are required to submit a Science Fair Project.
+Warren Road's Science Fair will be held on January 25, 2023.
+Projects will not be accepted for judging after the morning of Jan.
+18.